iver-wharf/iver-wharf.github.io/docs/development/releasing-a-new-version.md

    `release/{version}`.
 To continue with the above example, you would create the branch `release/v1.2.0`.

-3. Create a pull request (PR) from your new release branch targetting the `master` branch.
+3. Create a pull request (PR) from your new release branch targeting the `master` branch.

    - Name the PR `Release {version}`, for example: `Release v1.2.0`